MohammadLotfiA/MLA/LABs/100Nova_Fuzzing_Lab/README.md

 # 100 Nova

 Welcome to the **100 Nova** repository!
 This lab is designed to simulate a static website with hidden flag files, which can be discovered through fuzzing techniques.
+Flag format is: `MLA{FLAG}`

 ## Overview

 The website consists of a landing page, a `robots.txt` file, and 100 randomly generated folders with names in hexadecimal format.
 Each folder may contain a file called `flag.txt`, which contains a secret flag.
-The goal is to use fuzzing tools (e.g., FFUF) to discover the `flag.txt` file by leveraging the contents of `robots.txt` and brute-forcing the folder names.
+The goal is to use fuzzing tools (e.g., ffuf) to discover the `flag.txt` file by leveraging the contents of `robots.txt` and brute-forcing the folder names.

 This repository provides two scripts to generate the website and its structure: